idris-adbll/Powershell/README.md

 Note: Windows Client Machine should be connected to the domain.

 You can put the list of employees file into notepad then save it to C: disk.

+Make sure that user is under your domain name ,not in a folder to find the user